Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Dietary coaching

-• Hyperbaric oxygen therapy (HBOT) provided in the specific protocol from the mentioned studies
+• Hyperbaric oxygen therapy (HBOT) using the specific protocol employed in the previously mentioned studies

 Dr. Mohammad Elamir, MD, FACP, explains the post-stroke program at Aviv Clinics in more detail: